-We recorded total revenues of \$1.8 million and \$0.8 million for the first quarter of 2012 and 2011, respectively.
+We recorded total revenues of \$1.7 million and \$1.4 million for the third quarter of 2012 and 2011, respectively, and \$5.4 million and \$3.2 million for the first nine months of 2012 and 2011, respectively.

-Research and development revenues from related parties for the first quarter of 2012 and 2011 consisted of research and development revenues from our strategic collaboration with Amgen.
-Research and development revenues from Amgen were \$1.2 million and \$0.4 million for the first quarter of 2012 and 2011, respectively, and in both periods consisted of reimbursements of FTE expenses and other research and development expenses.
+Research and development revenues from related parties for the third quarter and first nine months of 2012 and 2011 consisted of research and development revenues from our strategic collaboration with Amgen.
+Research and development revenues from Amgen were \$1.0 million and \$1.0 million for the third quarter of 2012 and 2011, respectively, and consisted of reimbursements of FTE expenses and other research and development expenses.
+Research and development revenues from Amgen were \$3.2 million and \$2.0 million for the first nine months of 2012 and 2011, respectively, and in both periods consisted of reimbursements of FTE expenses and other research and development expenses.
 The research activities under our collaboration with Amgen are anticipated to continue through December 2012.

-Research and development, grant and other revenues were \$0.6 million and \$0.4 million for the first quarter of 2012 and 2011, respectively.
-Research and development, grant and other revenues in the first quarter of 2012 included grant revenue from the NINDS of \$0.3 million and research and development revenue from Global Blood Therapeutics, Inc. of \$0.3 million.
-Research and development, grant and other revenues in the first quarter of 2011 included grant revenue from the NINDS of \$0.4 million.
+Research and development, grant and other revenues were \$0.7 million and \$0.4 million for the third quarter of 2012 and 2011, respectively.
+Research and development, grant and other revenues in the third quarter of 2012 and 2011 included grant revenue from the NINDS of \$0.3 million and \$0.4 million, respectively, research and development revenue from Global Blood Therapeutics, Inc. of \$0.3 million and zero, respectively, and research and development revenue from MyoKardia, Inc. of \$0.1 million and zero, respectively.
+Research and development, grant and other revenues in the first nine months of 2012 and 2011 included grant revenue from the NINDS of \$0.9 million and \$1.2 million, respectively, research and development revenue from Global Blood Therapeutics of \$1.1 million and zero, respectively, and research and development revenue from MyoKardia of \$0.1 million and zero, respectively.
 In April 2012, we extended our agreement with Global Blood Therapeutics through December 2012.
+In August 2012, as part of an initiative to seek certain more focused collaborations intended to allow us to offset our research costs, we entered into an agreement with MyoKardia, an early-stage biopharmaceutical company.
+Under an agreed research plan, scientists from MyoKardia and our FTEs conduct research focused on small molecule therapeutics that inhibit cardiac sarcomere proteins.
+We provide to MyoKardia access to certain research facilities, FTEs and other resources at agreed reimbursement rates that approximate our costs.
+We are the primary obligor in the collaboration arrangement, and accordingly, we record expense reimbursements from MyoKardia as research and development revenue.

-We anticipate that revenue for the full year 2012 will be in the range of \$4.0 million to \$5.0 million.
+We anticipate that revenue for the full year 2012 will be in the range of \$5.0 million to \$7.0 million.